Teaching Pysankarstvo:

 I have an old VHS version which I used when teaching at our Ukrainian school; the VHS player was still hooked up the the parish TV until just a few years ago.
 The children in the photo above are watching the film during classes in 2011 in St. Mary’s church hall.

 I’ve also acquired a DVD version (zone free, I think) which I have used when teaching abroad.
 I can play it on my laptop, which I can hook up to a digital projector or to a secondary flat screen.
-For non-English-speaking audiences I show it with the sound off, and I narrate as the movie plays.
 I usually skip ahead to he actual writing of pysanky, beginning with the demonstration of wax resist (in the making of a krapanka).
+I show it with the sound off, and I narrate as the movie plays.

 Another choice is my powerpoint presentation “How to Write Pysanky.”
 It also shows the step-by-step creation of a pysanka, but it lacks the live action that makes the video so engrossing.
 I find that while some students can grasp the concept of wax-resist from explanation and still photos alone, many require seeing the process themselves (live or in a video) before they can comprehend it properly.